2002 Adelaide Festival: Financial Issues

 Peter Sellars convinced the Adelaide Festival Board to accept a new programming model consisting of nine additional Associate Directors and numerous Advisory committees.
 These additional staff were estimated to add a cumulative expense of $1.8 million over two years leading up to the program.
-Sellars expected this additional cost to eventually be supported by the associate director's finding their own private sponsorships, but this was never achieved.
+Sellars expected this additional cost to eventually be supported by the associate directors finding their own private sponsorships, but this was never achieved.
 This unrealistic expectation may have come from Sellar's work in American contexts where private support is much more common, whereas in Australia the mix of government, corporate and philanthropic funding is markedly different, especially in Adelaide where few major corporations have their headquarters.

 There were several additional factors that are seen to have contributed to financial difficulties sponsorship.
-The Sydney Olympics in 2000 had further limited availability of sponsorship money, and the 2001 September 11 attacks created an environment global uncertainty.
+The Sydney Olympics in 2000 had further limited availability of sponsorship money, and the 2001 September 11 attacks created an environment of global uncertainty.
 Furthermore, in March 2001 it was revealed that the 2000 Adelaide Festival had resulted in a $1.5 million deficit, and the collapse of Ansett Airlines, a major sponsor for the Festival left a gap in the budget of $250,000.

 Controversial Advertising

 A TV ad for the festival was developed - but not aired - featuring Adolf Hitler's face superimposed onto famous artists.
-The add suggested that if Hitler had become an artist then the holocaust might have been avoided and “the world would have been a very different place through the power of good of the arts”.
+The ad suggested that if Hitler had become an artist then the holocaust might have been avoided and “the world would have been a very different place through the power of good of the arts”.
 As a result of this, major sponsor Telstra withdrew its sponsorship, valued at $500,000.
 The ad was never aired, and Telstra eventually came back on board as a sponsor of the Festival.
 A replacement ad was aired consisting of a series of written inspirational quotes about the arts, ending with a voiceover saying “It doesn't matter what you think so long as you think”.